 In the words of the great Michael Bublé, “it’s beginning to look a lot like Christmas”.

-The iconic Geelong floating Christmas tree is officially back on show for the start of a new festive season, a little earlier than usual and we’re not complaining.
+The iconic Geelong floating Christmas tree is officially back on show at the Geelong Waterfront for the start of a new festive season.

 The iconic floating Christmas tree is just one piece of this year’s expanded program of free Christmas events and activities across the region.
-The anticipated Christmas program will also include Christmas-themed projections on City Hall, School Christmas Trees in Johnstone Park, Festive street entertainment, Santa’s Letterbox, Geelong Giving Tree Appeal, a Giant Christmas Selfie Trail, and a giant Christmas tree which will be rolled out on the wall of the Civic Car Park opposite Geelong City Hall.
+The anticipated Christmas program will also include School Christmas Trees, Festive street entertainment, Santa’s Letterbox, a Giant Christmas Selfie Trail, Santa pet photos, Christmas masterclasses and more.